-We can also estimate the sensitivity of the longwave component to temperature and humidity by considering the values of the equivalent atmospheric emissivity ε_a used in the equations 4-7.
-On the one side, the values of IWV observed at Dome C are very low even in summer, typical summertime values are between 0.8 and 1.2 kg m-2 (Ricaud et al., 2020).
-This corresponds to values of ε_a between 0.950 and 0.985, i.e. a relative variation of the order of 3.6%.
-On the other side, a variation ΔT of the screen-level air (surface) temperature T_a (T_s) has a relative impact on the downwelling (upwelling) longwave irradiance of the order of $\Delta T/T_a$ ($\Delta T/T_s$), which amounts to around 1.6% per degree of ΔT .
-Given that observations of surface and screen-level air temperatures reveal variations of several degrees, both in their diurnal cycle and from a day to another, we can conclude that the impact of temperature on longwave irradiance variations is larger than that of IWV.
+We can also estimate the sensitivity of the longwave component to temperature and humidity by considering the values of the equivalent atmospheric emissivity $\varepsilon_a$ used in the Eqs.
+(4)-(7).
+On the one side, the values of IWV observed at Dome C are very low even in summer; typical summertime values are between 0.8 and 1.2 kg m-2 (Ricaud et al., 2020).
+This corresponds to values of $\varepsilon_a$ between 0.950 and 0.985, i.e. a relative variation of the order of 3.6%.
+On the other side, a variation $\Delta T$ in the screen-level air (surface) temperature $T_a$ ( $T_s$ ) has a relative impact on the downwelling (upwelling) longwave irradiance of the order of $4 \Delta T/T_s$ ), which amounts to around 1.6% per degree of $\Delta T$ .
+Given that observations of surface and screen-level air temperatures reveal variations of several degrees, both in their diurnal cycle and from one day to another, we can conclude that the impact of temperature on longwave irradiance variations is larger than that of IWV.

-5. Discussion
+5 Discussion